nicopenaredondo/Software_Engineering_CSCI15/README.md

 	- deleted Foundation ( ang kumplikado ng docu di ko gets ) instead pinalitan ko ng bootstrap ulet HAHA!
 - [3/15/2013] finalized all the folder structures,ready for coding na! :))
 - [3/18/2013] done with login , registration still have bugs
+- [3/22/2013] done with the UI of the Administrator, added blog table in the sql